In this section

 This case study concerns a misleading description of a four-star hotel room posted on Facebook by an online travel agent.
 Visitors to this hotel complained on Facebook that the rooms were nothing like the advertising picture.
 The advert stated that "the rooms are very large with your very own lounge."

 This Facebook complaint prompted a large number of similar complaints.
-Trading Standards were contacted around the UK and they discovered that the hotel wasn't four-star and the picture was a 'misleading description' under the CPRs (see below for more information on these Regulations).
+Trading Standards were contacted around the UK and they discovered that the hotel wasn't four-star and the picture was a 'misleading description' under the Consumer Protection from Unfair Trading Regulations 2008 (this legislation has now been replaced by the Digital Markets, Competition and Consumers Act 2024 (DMCCA); see below for more information on the DMCCA).
 The travel agent was quick to pay compensation and accepted an undertaking as to future operations.
 The pictures show the advertised room and then the 'actual' room with a similar eiderdown.

 Should agents be concerned about LTAs?